 - Up to date information relating to national developments

-- Support for all teachers with inclusive teaching
+- Development for all teachers and teaching assistants to enhance confidence and effectiveness with inclusive teaching

 What does the service offer?

 We support schools to improve whole school behaviour and to improve provision for individual learners presenting with challenging behaviour and those with Social Emotional and Mental Health needs.
-We use the Zones of Engagement model to support schools to improve whole school behaviour and teaching and learning.
-Our Inclusion Support Plan (ISP) that promotes reflective practice has supported many schools to improve provision for learners at risk of exclusion.
+We have a variety of resources to support you including some helpful tools and training packages based on the latest research.

 We have a range of excellent resources to support schools to improve provision for learners with English as an additional language.
 We offer training for teachers and teaching assistants in best practice for meeting the needs of pupils with English as an additional language.
 This includes specific support and resources for unaccompanied asylum seekers.

-Provides dedicated resources to school subscribers, email and telephone support, three inclusion briefings a year, monthly newsletter (which includes updates on national and local developments), web based resources to support the busy SENCO via our website, access to the Oxfordshire behaviour toolbox.
+Provides dedicated resources to school subscribers, email and telephone support, three inclusion network briefings a year, a monthly newsletter (which includes updates on national and local developments), and web-based resources to support the busy SENCO via our website.

 Pay as you go